clojars/clojure-gsoc-2017/README.md

 ### Administrators

-> Org admins are the “cat herders” for GSoC open source projects.
+<blockquote>Org admins are the “cat herders” for GSoC open source projects.
-> These people submit the organization’s application to participate in the program to Google, ensure that mentors fill out evaluations in a timely fashion, and generally organize their project’s participation in GSoC.
+These people submit the organization’s application to participate in the program to Google, ensure that mentors fill out evaluations in a timely fashion, and generally organize their project’s participation in GSoC.</blockquote>

 Administrators help oversee the progress of the organisation and act as a point of contact for Google.
 Additionally, they help ensure that mentors and students get all of the help they need.